Lancaster Mennonite Physical day!!

 Athletic Trainer Information

-Lancaster Mennonite High School has the privilege of partnering with CPRS Physical Therapy to provide Cal Napolitano as the athletic trainer.
-As the athletic trainer, Cal is available to work with any athlete who encounters a PIAA sports injury at practices or games.
+Lancaster Mennonite High School has the privilege of partnering with Penn Medicine Lancaster General Health to provide Ann Seaton as the athletic trainer.
+As the athletic trainer, Ann is available to work with any PIAA athlete who encounters an injury or illness.

-Athletic trainers are health care professionals who collaborate with physicians to optimize activity and participation for all stages of life and ages.
-Athletic training encompasses the prevention, diagnosis, and intervention of emergency, acute and chronic medical condition involving impairment, functional limitations, and disabilities.
+Athletic trainers are “health care professionals who collaborate with physicians to optimize activity and participation of patients and clients.[i]”

-Every LMS athlete must complete a Physical Packet.
+Every LMS athlete must complete a physical packet.
 Each student athlete will need to complete and turn in every form in the physical packet on the deadline set by school administration.
-The deadline is usually one week before the start of the sport season.

 The Physical Packet includes: